-AWARDS OFFERED AT KING'S (LISTED IN ALPHABETICAL ORDER)
+SCHOLARSHIPS AND AWARDS (LISTED IN ALPHABETICAL ORDER)

-These awards are considered 'internal', meaning that they are exclusively available for future and current students who attend Kings'.
-Please read award descriptions carefully and note that awards are subject to availability and changes to the terms.
+All awards are subject to changes and availability.
 Should there be any discrepancies, the latter will prevail and the most recent terms of award will be used.
 Please also note that "Grade Point Average" will be represented as G.P.A. within award descriptions.